Add and edit cell content in Pages on Mac

 Add content to an empty cell: Click the cell, then start typing.

 As you type, Pages shows a list of auto-complete suggestions.
 This list includes any text previously entered in that column, excluding header or footer text.
 Press the Tab key to scroll through the list.
 When the suggestion you want is selected, press the Return key to enter it in the cell.
-You can turn auto-complete off or on in Pages preferences.
+You can turn auto-complete off or on in Pages settings.

 Paste paragraphs into a cell: Copy the paragraphs you want to paste, double-click the cell, then choose Edit > Paste (from the Edit menu at the top of the screen).

 Edit content: Double-click the cell to make the insertion point appear, then type.
 To move the insertion point, click where you want it, then type.

 Replace content: Click the cell, then start typing.
 The existing content is overwritten.

 Delete all content: Click the cell, then press Delete on your keyboard.